 - Project Coordinator: Dr. Isabel Rodriguez-Maribona, TECNALIA Research & Innovation, Spain

 - Scientific Coordinator: Prof. Dr. Gunnar Grün , Fraunhofer-Institute for Building Physics IBP, Germany

-The fourth newsletter edition is now available here.
+The fifth newsletter edition is now available here.
 For signing up for the EFFESUS newsletter, please follow the instructions in the footer.